Nemesis-Health/Oncology-Vocab/sql/Oncology Unified Load Stage/Manual Work/readme.md

 ## Initial Setup

-1. Creating the necessary manual tables in your database
+1. Create the necessary manual tables in your database.

 * Execute the `create_manual_tables.sql` script.
-* Fill the tables using .CSV attached
+* Fill the tables using .CSV attached [add link to .CSV at https://ohdsi.github.io/OncologyWG/]

 2. Clean up existing data and update manual tables with new mappings.